Equity Release and Death: 3 Essential Considerations in 2025

 They will ask for a copy of your death certificate and probate document so that they can communicate with the executors of your estate.

-How Quickly Must the Plan Be Repaid?
+How Quickly Must Equity Release Be Repaid After Death?

-The plan generally needs to be repaid within twelve months2 of your passing, which is the industry standard, designed to give beneficiaries adequate time to decide the best course of action.
+Equity release generally needs to be repaid within twelve months2 of your passing, which is the industry standard, designed to give beneficiaries adequate time to decide the best course of action.

 However, some providers may allow as little as six months, or as long as three years to settle the plan.
 Be sure to confirm these details when setting up your equity release agreement.